Eleanor Tomlinson

 Eleanor May Tomlinson (born 19 May 1992) is an English actress.
 She has appeared in films including Angus, Thongs and Perfect Snogging (2008), Jack the Giant Slayer (2013), Colette (2018) and Love Wedding Repeat (2020).
-She also starred in the BBC One series The White Queen (2013), Poldark (2015–2019), The Outlaws (2021) and War of the Worlds (2019).
+She also starred in the BBC One series The White Queen (2013), Poldark (2015–2019), The Outlaws (2021), and War of the Worlds (2019).

 Early life

 Tomlinson was born in London, England.
 She and her family moved to Beverley, East Riding of Yorkshire, when she was young and she attended Beverley High School.
 She is the daughter of Judith Hibbert, a singer, and Malcolm Tomlinson, an actor and horse racing commentator.
 Her brother, Ross Tomlinson (born 1994), is also an actor.

 Career

 In 2006, Tomlinson appeared in The Illusionist as Young Sophie.
 She starred in the teen film Angus, Thongs and Perfect Snogging in 2008, in which she plays Jas.
 She played Kirsten in the 2009 Pro Sieben international production The Village alongside David Bamber, under the direction of Robert Sigl.

-She went on to play Eve, an alien, in "The Mad Woman in the Attic"—episodes three and four of Series 3 of The Sarah Jane Adventures—in 2009, and Fiona Chataway in the film Alice in Wonderland, which premiered in theatres on 5 March 2010.
-In 2013 she was Xenya in the film Siberian Education by Gabriele Salvatores.
+She went on to play Eve, an alien, in "The Mad Woman in the Attic"—episodes three and four of Series 3 of The Sarah Jane Adventures—in 2009, and Fiona Chattaway in the film Alice in Wonderland, which premiered in theatres on 5 March 2010.
+In 2013, she was Xenya in the film Siberian Education by Gabriele Salvatores.

 After an extensive search, she was cast as Princess Isabelle in Jack the Giant Slayer (2013), directed by Bryan Singer.
 She also appeared in the Agatha Christie's Poirot episode "The Labours of Hercules" (2013) as Alice Cunningham.

-In 2013 she starred in the TV series The White Queen, as Lady Isabel Neville, and as Georgiana Darcy in the BBC adaptation of Death Comes to Pemberley.
+In 2013, she starred in the TV series The White Queen, as Lady Isabel Neville, and as Georgiana Darcy in the BBC adaptation of Death Comes to Pemberley.
 Between 2015 and 2019, she played Demelza Poldark in the BBC One television series Poldark.

 In 2018, she recorded and released an album, Tales from Home, covering traditional British songs and other standards.

 Tomlinson was #56 on the "Radio Times TV 100" list for 2018, a list said to be determined by television executives and broadcasting veterans.

 She portrayed Amy in the 2019 BBC television series The War of the Worlds—based on the H. G. Wells novel of the same name—, a role expanded from that of the wife of the book's narrator.
 In 2021 she played Lady Gabby in Stephen Merchant and Elgin James' comedy drama for BBC television, The Outlaws.
-In 2023 she played Evie in the Channel 4 thriller The Couple Next Door and in 2024 she played Sylvie in Netflix's romantic drama series One Day, an adaption of David Nicholl's book of the same name.
-In 2024 she joined the production of the PBS television adaptation of The Forsyte Saga.
+In 2023, she played Evie in the Channel 4 thriller The Couple Next Door and, in 2024, she played Sylvie in Netflix's romantic drama series One Day, an adaption of David Nicholl's book of the same name.
+In 2024, she joined the production of the PBS television adaptation of The Forsyte Saga.

-In 2023, Tomlinson got the speaking role of Princess Nefer in the film Mummies.
+Tomlinson voiced Princess Nefer in the English version of the 2023 film Mummies.

+In June 2026, she played the lead character Amanda Blakefield in the Channel 5 drama The Fortune.